kellemar/slack-gpt/readme.md

 # Slack ChatGPT Bot

-_This document was written by ChatGPT and directed by Aaron Ng ([@localghost](https://twitter.com/localghost))._
+This fork was inspired by Aaron Ng ([@localghost](https://twitter.com/localghost))._

+Some additions have been made such as adding Google Search and CoinGecko support via Langchain Agents.
+Also added support for generating images via
+StabilityAI's Dreamstudio APIs.

+The new additions also include Redis Caching support.
+I've tried using the native LLM Cache, but it isn't clear on what the TTL was.
+So I decided to stick with Redis.

 ## Introduction

 This script creates a Slack bot that uses ChatGPT to respond to direct messages and mentions in a Slack workspace.
-It functions as a general question-answering bot for your company.
+While you can add QnA, it currently includes connections to Google, Coingecko and DreamStudio via Langchain Agents.

 ## Environment Variables